-4. Grounds for processing personal data
+4. Basis for processing

 5. To whom does the UvA issue personal data?

-6. Processing personal data outside of the EU
+6. Processing personal data outside the EU

 7. Your rights with regard to personal data

-8. How do we secure your personal data?
+8. How do we protect your personal data?

-9. How long do we keep your personal data?
+9. How long do we retain your personal data?

 10. Questions and complaints